sushantkr961/Naukri.com-Clone/README.md

-## To start the project
-npm install
-npm start
-npx json-server --watch db.json

 # Naukri.com -- Clone (Individual)
 Naukri.com is an Indian employment website operting in India and Middle East.
 It was founded in March 1997 by Indian bussinessman Sanjeev Bikhchandani.
 Naukri.com is the largest employment website in India.
 <br>
-The tripadvisor website has been cloned by myself project of our construct week at **Masai School** over 5 days.
+The Naukri.com website has been cloned by myself project of our construct week at **Masai School** over 5 days.
+It is an individual project.

 ## Technology
 - HTML, CSS, JavaScript,ReactJs, Redux, ChakraUi, axios, Firebase.